ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

 Section 4.
 Regular, Special, and Remote Meetings.
 Regular meetings of the Board of Directors shall be held remotely by digital medium.
 Special meetings of the Board of Directors may be called by DAO Resolution.
 Directors may participate in meetings of the Board of Directors by means of an internet or telephone conference or similar communications equipment, and participation by such means shall constitute presence in person at such a meeting.

-// no need for a full Board meeting where the action is publicly debated and voted by the DAO and passed as a Resolution
+// no need for a full Board meeting where the action is publicly debated and voted by the DAO and passed as a Resolution (so, ideally the vast majority of such actions)

 Section 5.
 Action Without Meeting.
 Any action of the Board of Directors may be taken without a meeting if a consent in writing setting forth the action so taken is signed by at least [THRESHOLD] of the Directors and the action is pursuant to a DAO Resolution.